AFSHINJAM/AFSHINJAM.github.io/_pages/about.md

   enabled: false
 ---

-I am a Research Associate at McGill University working at the intersection of statistical genetics, Mendelian randomization, and multi-omics integration.
+I am a Research Associate at McGill University working at the intersection of statistical genetics, Machine Learning, and multi-omics integration.
 I develop and apply computational methods to understand the genetic and molecular basis of complex diseases using large-scale biobank data.